 One quick reminder– if serving guests that you don’t know very well, make sure you let them know in advance that these pancakes contain peanut butter.
 Some people have peanut allergies (which can be lethal), so hidden peanut butter can be dangerous.
 Cook with care!

 February 4 is Rosa Parks’ birthday.
-Cook these pancakes as a way to honor Rosa’s memory… may her courage be an inspiration to us all.
+Cook these pancakes as a way to honor Rosa’s memory… and Claudette’s!
+May their courage be an inspiration to us all.

 Affiliate links help to support my website and the free recipe content I provide.
 A percentage of any purchase you make via these links will go towards buying ingredients, photography supplies and server space, as well as all the other expenses involved in running a large cooking website.
 Thank you very much for browsing!